-The paying agent for global book-entry Notes is U.S. Bank National Association ("U.S. Bank"), located at 100 Wall Street, Suite 600, New York, NY 10005 ("Paying Agent").
+The paying agent is U.S. Bank Trust Company, National Association ("U.S. Bank"), located at 100 Wall Street, Suite 600, New York, NY 10005 ("Paying Agent").

 The Lead Agent authorized to affect sales of the Notes through its selling group is InspereX, located at 200 South Wacker Drive, Suite 3400, Chicago, IL 60606.
 InspereX has been authorized by Capital Impact to offer the Notes for sale and resell the Notes to other registered broker-dealers that are members of InspereX's network of selected dealers.